pandichitra/100-days-of-code-in-python/README.md

 _________________________________________________________________________________________________________________________________________________________________________________
  **DAY 4:(https://replit.com/@PC10/PandiChitra-Day-04-Rock-Paper-Scissors)**

+ Created the nostalgic Childhood game **Rock-Paper-Scissor by using random module** and thus making the computer to generate the random moves and then the game begins.

 1) Introduced to Random module and differentiating between random.random(always produces the output as 0.000-0.9999 in float),random.randomint(starting index, ending         index),random.float()/random.choice(list_name)\
 2) Also created my own module\
 3) Introduced to DATA STRUCTURE - Lists ( to replace, append, extend, indexing as '0' to access from the beginning or '-1' to access from the last in the list)\